 New Sensations with Dentures

 Because a denture is a “foreign object” in the mouth, you may produce more saliva for a while.
 This, too, will decrease and eventually go away.
 Something as simple as sucking on a mint or hard candy will encourage you to swallow more frequently, clearing excess saliva.
 Some soreness is also expected, usually within a few hours of putting your dentures in your mouth.
+To help relieve some of that soreness and denture irritation trying rinsing with Oral-B Mouth Sore Special Care.
 If it continues, see a dental professional; never try to make adjustments to your dentures yourself.

 Eating with Dentures for the First Time